 Utah's Favorite Hiking Trails

 By David Day.
 A great hiking book.
-It has a good description and map of the Deep Canyon to Coldwater Canyon hike in the Wellsville Mountains.
+It has a good description and map of the Deep Canyon to Coldwater Canyon hike.

 Deep Canyon to Coldwater Canyon Hike